 Decorating with plants is like adding colour, atmosphere and freshness to a home.
 It’s also a way to add dimension and a sense of space.
-Adding space is parcularly important in smaller urban apartments, but plants can also be used to emphasise the space available in bigger homes.
-For instance, placing a plant high up in the room draws the eye upwards above our urusal eye level – as if raising the ceiling.
-And plancing them in far corners draws our eye out of the small sofa space where we normally congretate.
+Adding space is particularly important in smaller urban apartments.
+But plants can also be used to emphasise the space available in bigger homes.
+In how to arrange indoor plants stylishly we explain how and where to place your green plants to create space and coziness.
+For instance, placing a plant high up in the room draws the eye upwards above our unusual eye level – as if raising the ceiling.
+And placing them in far corners draws our eye out of the small sofa space where we normally congregate.

 Where to put Plants in your House

-For more excotic plant arrangements it is once more the Millennials who lead the way… Creative thinking, such as using spare step ladders for level placements agains the wall, a wicker basket on the floor and on top of cupboards give the home an original twist and puts their on personality stamp on it.
+For more exotic plant arrangements it is once more the Millennials who lead the way… Creative thinking, such as using spare step ladders for level placements agains the wall, a wicker basket on the floor and on top of cupboards give the home an original twist.
+And it puts their personality stamp on it.

 So on trend are plants at the moment that they’re being designed into fashion accessories as motifs to make products “go with everything” and appeal to everybody.
 There’s a whole industry fashioned around our growing love of plants and getting closer to nature.
-Handbags, t-shirts, art… And vases, pots and urns, which once were mere ‘by the way’ accessory playing a supporting role to planlife have become statement pieces in their own right.
+Handbags, t-shirts, art… And vases, pots and urns, which once were mere ‘by the way’ accessory have become statement pieces in their own right.

 You’ll soon know which plants are best for your living room because they’ll respond to the level of light in the room.
 When shopping for indoor plants people often make this mistake … browsing amongst the plants displayed outside.
 They may be prettier and there may seem to be a greater choice, but they are displayed outside for a good reason: they are almost all outdoor plants which won’t survive long indoors.